FAIR-by-Design-Methodology/IDCC24workshop/resources/03 Put it into practice/train_content.md

 1. Review the structure of the templates repo
     - the templates repository on GitHub can be found at [https://github.com/FAIR-by-Design-Methodology/templates](https://github.com/FAIR-by-Design-Methodology/templates)
-    - go to the link and analyse the file structure
+    - go to the link and get familiar with the file structure
         - you can navigate to any file in the tree structure and preview the file content by clicking on the file
     - view the content of the following files:
         - README